Volunteer in Patagonia

 Where to volunteer in Patagonia

 Torres del Paine: Supporting the national park.
-Located in southern Chile, Torres del Paine is often referred to as the gem of Patagonia.
-With famous landmarks such as 'Las Torres' and the curly granite spires 'Los Cuernos' the national park is famed for its two trekking routes; the W Circuit and the Full Circuit, allowing you to hike the major valleys and passes, staying in the parks mountain huts (refugios) and camping out under the stars as well.
+Located in southern Chile, Torres del Paine National Park is often referred to as the gem of Patagonia.
+With famous landmarks such as 'Las Torres' and the curly granite spires 'Los Cuernos' the national park is famed for its two trekking routes; the W Trek and the Torres del Paine Circuit, allowing you to hike the major valleys and passes, staying in the parks mountain huts (refugios) and camping out under the stars as well.

 In Paine you'll be tasked with: